Last Updated on January 11, 2023 by pf team

 VGT’s expense ratio comes in at 0.10%, which is less than 1/10 the average 1.3% expense ratio for competing funds.
 Over 10 years, Vanguard estimates a savings of more than $2,500 due to lower fees.

-Vanguard Mutual funds
+The Best Vanguard Mutual Funds

 When you're investing for the long-term, gains may not be your only consideration.
 Vanguard’s FTSE Social Index Admiral Shares looks for long term gains while also being mindful of environmental and social criteria.